What we do

 Our operational strategy focuses on ensuring our limited resources are targeted on three main areas seeking to improve the care and treatment of animals in Greece.
 They are:

 - Equine Outreach Programme, focusing on working and retired horses, donkeys and mules.

-• Neutering outreach for cats and dogs in remote locations or at financially challenged shelters
+- Neutering Outreach Programme, for populations of stray cats and dogs in remote locations or those held in financially challenged shelters or volunteer groups.

 The charity’s objects are “the prevention and relief of cruelty and suffering amongst animals in Greece”.
 We aim to achieve these principally through programmes of veterinary treatment, education and training, lobbying decision makers, and public awareness campaigns.